bmswgnp/Adafruit_CC3000_BuildTest_Example/README.md

 Deleting old connection profiles

-Attempting to connect to R2D2
+Attempting to connect to "WIFIConnection"
 Connected!
 Request DHCP
 Unable to retrieve the IP Address!